kalogs-c/kablogs/content/posts/super-polymorphism-ts-dynamic-import.md

 ### 2. The `New()` "async contructor"

-Note that this function just return our object, but if we had the need to do some asynchronous calls before instanciate the class, we would do here.
-Just to examplify, imagine that before do the http requests we had to login and get an token on another endpoint and save on our class.
+Note that this function just return our object, but if we had the need to do some asynchronous calls before instantiated the class, we would do here.
+Just to examplify, imagine that before do the http requests we had to log in and get a token on another endpoint and save on our class.
 Would be something like this

 ```ts
 public async New(): Promise<DataSource> {